-- a.
-Additional Materials in the Record on Appeal.
-If the record on appeal as settled is insufficient to respond to the issues presented in an appellant's brief or the issues presented in an appellee's brief pursuant to Rule 10(c), the responding party may supplement the record on appeal with any items that could otherwise have been included pursuant to this Rule 9.
-The responding party shall serve a copy of those items on opposing counsel and shall file the items in a volume captioned "Rule 9(b)(5) Supplement to the Printed Record on Appeal."
-The supplement shall be filed no later than the responsive brief or within the time allowed for filing such a brief if none is filed. - b.
-Motions Pertaining to Additions to the Record.
+- b.
+Motions Pertaining to Additions to the Record on Appeal.
 On motion of any party or on its own initiative, the appellate court may order additional portions of a trial court record or transcript sent up and added to the record on appeal.
-On motion of any party, the appellate court may order any portion of the record on appeal or transcript amended to correct error shown as to form or content.
+On motion of any party, the appellate court may order any portion of the record on appeal amended to correct error shown as to form or content.
 Prior to the filing of the record on appeal in the appellate court, such motions may be filed by any party in the trial court. - (c) Presentation of Testimonial Evidence and Other Proceedings.
-Testimonial evidence, voir dire, statements and events at evidentiary and non-evidentiary hearings, and other trial proceedings necessary to be presented for review by the appellate court may be included either in the record on appeal in the form specified in Rule 9(c)(1) or by designating the transcript of proceedings of the trial tribunal as provided in Rule 9(c)(2) and (3).
-When an issue presented on appeal relates to the giving or omission of instructions to the jury, a transcript of the entire charge given shall be included in the record on appeal.
+Testimonial evidence, voir dire, statements and events at evidentiary and non-evidentiary hearings, and other trial proceedings necessary to be presented for review by the appellate court may be included either in the printed record in the form specified in Rule 9(c)(1) or by designating the transcript of proceedings of the trial tribunal as provided in Rule 9(c)(2) and (3).
+When an itsue presented on appeal relates to the giving or omission of instructions of the trial tribunal as provided in Rule 9(c)(2) and (3).